azurecz/azuretechacademy-hybridit-labs-day2/README.md

 2. Open existing Release pipeline CPWEB-CD and change Azure deployment taks
     - add Deployment group job in DEV stage and select Deployment group CPWEB
     - add PowerShell script task and select configwin.ps1
-3. Run release and verify that application is installed (try access public IP address of cpvmweb server)
+3. Run release and verify that application is installed.
+It does not have connection to Azure SQL so expect 502 error response, but this indicates IIS is running and app loaded, but crashed.

 Continue configuration to connect SQL server